 Step by Step Installation of Vinyl Siding

-Vinyl siding is increasingly becoming popular among homeowners, thanks to its unmatched super qualities.
+Vinyl siding installation is becoming increasingly popular among homeowners, thanks to its unmatched super qualities.
 To avoid spending too much on hiring a professional contractor, you can follow these DIY steps to achieve low-cost, high-quality vinyl siding for your house.

 Materials and tools

-A standard siding system comprises of 12-ft. vinyl siding lengths, J-channel, corner moldings, window/door trim channel, utility channel, metal starter strips, fascia covers, and vented and unvented soffits.
-There are different styles and colors for vinyl siding, but this step-by-step guide will basically look at the installation of Dutch lap style due to its uniqueness.
-Siding cutting can be done using tin snips or a circular saw that has a plywood blade, or a knife for scoring and breaking the vinyl siding.
-If you have some problems with your siding give Ideal Siding company a call.
+A standard siding system comprises 12-ft. vinyl siding lengths, J-channel, corner moldings, window/door trim channel, utility channel, metal starter strips, fascia covers, and vented and unvented soffits.
+There are different styles and colors for vinyl siding, but this step-by-step guide will basically look at the installation of the Dutch lap style due to its uniqueness.
+Siding cutting can be done using tin snips, a circular saw with a plywood blade or a knife for scoring and breaking the vinyl siding.
+If you have some problems with your siding, give Ideal Siding company a call.

 Step 1: Soffit and Fascia

 Nail lengths of J-channel against the fascia board’s inner edge to hide the soffit lengths’ cut edges.
-Ensure the nailing is loosely done, and you should give room for the change in direction at the corners if the soffit wraps around a corner.
+Ensure the nailing is loosely done, and you should give room for the change in direction at the corners of the soffit wraps around a corner.
 In most cases, the soffit pieces are 12-ft. long, so you need to cut them to suit your needs and fit the span.
 After completing the installation of the soffit, remove the gutter and put predetermined lengths of the fascia under it.
 Nail the upper part of the gutter, placing the nails a few feet apart.
 Join the fascia pieces and then replace the gutter.
 You can hire the services of a professional if you need more custom-made aluminum components for intricate designs and decorative trim.